 Cooperation Partnership in Youth | 01 March 2022 – 31 May 2025

-• Generation Europe Booklets
+- Generation Europe Booklets

 This is a series of five booklets for youth workers: How to set up a youth group for active citizenship?
 How to do strategic youth work for inclusion?
 How do we promote the physical and mental wellbeing of participants and youth leaders?
 How do we facilitate youth engagement in participatory processes at local level?
 How do we connect young people with their local communities?
-The booklets are a support and resource for the community of practice.
-The brochures can be downloaded here.
-There is also a list of useful links and references.
+The booklets are a support and resource for the community of practice. - Take Power.
+Handbook to Get Started With Advocacy and Lobbying

 Youth work is an essential component of functioning democracies and contributes to social equality and inclusion.
 However, it cannot be taken for granted that those who decide on the social framework and financial resources are aware of the specific needs that young people and youth work professionals have.
-This handbook is a comprehensive guide for advocacy and lobbying and is aimed at all those in the field who want to help improve the conditions for young people and the structures in which they can become active.
+This handbook is a comprehensive guide for advocacy and lobbying and is aimed at all those in the field who want to help improve the conditions for young people and the structures in which they can become active. - Discussing Civic Education.
+Handout on Different Understandings of the Term and Common Solutions

 Civic education plays an important role in empowering young people to be active and engaged citizens.
 Within the Generation Europe – The Academy network, however, there were different understandings of the term civic education.
 This made collaboration on this topic challenging at times.
 This handout documents the network’s efforts to develop a common understanding by interviewing participants and analysing their responses in order to deepen the dialogue between the network partners.